 I personally love to crochet and knit.
-I have crocheted small projects for my little one, like a stuffed animal, and bigger projects like an afghan for my living room.
+I have crocheted small projects for my little one, like a stuffed animal, and bigger projects, like an afghan for my living room.

-I’ll share all of my tips and tricks for finding what is the best crochet stitch for a baby blanket, how to pick the best yarn, and what size of hook to use for your project.
+I’ll share all of my tips and tricks for finding the best crochet stitch for a baby blanket, how to pick the best yarn, and what size of hook to use for your project.

-Considerations When Choosing A Crochet Stitch For A Baby Blanket
+Considerations When Choosing Baby Blanket Stitch

 Open Loops And Holes

 You want to choose a stitch that is tighter than most.
+Typically, the simpler stitches are the tightest.

 Texture